adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 1 = do not install EdgeChromium with Enablement Package or Cumulative Update 2 = alternative workaround to skip EdgeChromium with Cumulative Update only

+# SkipWebView
+do not install Edge WebView with Cumulative Update

 # wim2esd
 convert install.wim to install.esd, if the target is a distribution
 warning: the process will consume very high amount of CPU and RAM resources